Above: (Video) Makers Who Inspire - Ellie Kammer by Henry Thong of Those Creatives

 Ellie Kammer was born in 1991 in Adelaide, Australia.

-In 2013, Kammer studied oil painting under Robin Eley and life drawing under David Kassan through Eley’s school, The Art Academy.
-Noting Kammer's passion and technical ability, Eley offered her a year long mentorship at the conclusion of the Art Academy Workshop.
-Eley trained Kammer in oil painting technique for one year.
+In 2013, Kammer studied oil painting under Robin Eley and life drawing under David Kassan at The Art Academy in Adelaide and was subsequently offered a mentorship by robin eley for one year.

 Latest News —

 Kammer will be the keynote speaker at the Adelaide Endo March High Tea at the Stamford Plaza on March 30.

 Upcoming Solo Exhibition

 Kammer will be showing her 2019 works at Praxis ARTSPACE.
 November 14 - December 13.

 Kammer has been selected as one of the 34 finalists in the Shirley Hannan National Portrait award - A biannual $50,000 portrait prize.
 Winner announcement -October 26

 Redland Art Awards

 Kammer's portrait of Lena Dunham, 'Property of Lena' has been selected as a finalist in the Redland Art Awards.